spuder/pool-maintenance/procedures/decrease-ph.md

 - [ ] Using sample from PH test
 - [ ] Add **solution 3**; **1 drop at a time** until PH is between `7.2` and `7.6`
 - [ ] Note drops and consult chart
+- [ ] Discard Sample and rinse container

 | Drops | Muratic Acid (20,000 gallons) |